 The English version of banana cream pie is called ‘banoffee’ pie, being a portmanteau of ‘banana’ and ‘toffee’.
 The recipe for this desert is much richer than its American counterpart, calling for lashings of condensed milk and toffee and often served with ice cream.

-How to Celebrate Banana Cream Pie Day
+How to celebrate National Banana Cream Pie Day

 This is a simple one – all you really need to do to successfully observe this day is to get your hands on one of the sweet treats yourself!
 You don’t have to go far to find a supermarket or patisserie that will be able to sell you a slice or two, but to really get into the spirit of things you could always try your hand at rustling up a pie of your own!